ningkaiqiang/ningkaiqiang/README.md

 - 👋 Hi, I’m @ningkkkq
-- 🌱 I’m currently learning java
+- 🌱 i’m currently learning java
-- 📫 How to reach me ➡️ Twitter@ningkaiqiang
+- 📫 see what i m doing ➡️ Twitter@ningkaiqiang
-- 👀 Check out my blog ➡️ nkqnkq.ml
+- 👀 check out my pages ➡️ ningkkkq.github.io

 <!---
 ningkkkq/ningkkkq is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.